About Dr. Flores

 Dr. Flores’ Current Work

-Dr. Flores is also a member of over two dozen professional associations, including:
+Dr. Flores is a member of over many professional associations, such as:

 - American College of Surgeons Oncology Group

 - International Society for Minimally Invasive Cardiothoracic Surgery